rosethemagician/mbot/README.md

 ## Installation

-you need maven to install the dependencias, after cloning the project, on command line:
+you need maven to install the dependencies.
+After cloning the project, run on command line:

 ```bash
 mvn clean install
 ```

+you need to put some configurations such as twitch account credentials (oauth tokens and client id/secret).
+Check ``application-prod / application-local`` for more information.

 ## Dependencies